-A new law creates an Opioid Antagonist Bulk Purchase Fund as a separate, nonlapsing General Fund account.
-Starting by January 1, 2024, the Department of Mental Health and Addiction Services (DMHAS), in collaboration with the Department of Public Health (DPH), must use the account's funds to provide opioid antagonists to municipalities, EMS organizations, and other eligible entities and for EMS personnel to provide this medication to certain members of the public.
+A 2023 law created an Opioid Antagonist Bulk Purchase Fund as a separate, nonlapsing General Fund account.
+The Department of Mental Health and Addiction Services (DMHAS), in collaboration with the Department of Public Health (DPH), must use the account's funds to provide opioid antagonists to municipalities, EMS organizations, and other eligible entities and for EMS personnel to provide this medication to certain members of the public.

-The DMHAS commissioner, within available appropriations, may contract with a drug wholesaler or distributer to purchase and distribute opioid antagonists in bulk to eligible entities through the program (PA 23-97, § 5, effective October 1, 2023).
+The DMHAS commissioner, within available appropriations, may contract with a drug wholesaler or distributer to purchase and distribute opioid antagonists in bulk to eligible entities through the program (PA 23-97, § 5, codified at CGS§ 17a-674h).